Unraveling the Intricacies of Accounting: Nine Strategies to Save Your Business… or Test Your Sanity

 How to Overcome These Accounting Nightmares

-✔ Use accounting software – QuickBooks, Xero, and FreshBooks make life smoother.
+✔ Use accounting software – QuickBooks, Xero, and FreshBooks make life easier.

 ✔ Track every expense – Even that $2 pen for the office.